ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ~~~~
 {: #passport title="Passport Model"}

-The passport model is so named because of its resemblance to how nations issue
-passports to their citizens.
-The nature of the Evidence that an individual needs
-to provide to its local authority is specific to the country involved.
-The citizen
-retains control of the resulting passport document and presents it to other entities
-when it needs to assert a citizenship or identity claim, such as an airport immigration
-desk.
-The passport is considered sufficient because it vouches for the citizenship and
-identity claims, and it is issued by a trusted authority.
-Thus, in this immigration
-desk analogy, the passport issuing agency is a Verifier, the passport is an Attestation
-Result, and the immigration desk is a Relying Party.

 ## Background-Check Model

+The background-check model is so named because of the resemblance of how employers and volunteer
+organizations perform background checks.
+When a prospective employee provides claims about
+education or previous experience, the employer will contact the respective institutions or
+former employers to validate the claim.
+Volunteer organizations often perform police background
+checks on volunteers in order to determine the volunteer's trustworthiness.
+Thus, in this analogy, a prospective volunteer is an Attester, the organization is the Relying Party,
+and a former employer or government agency that issues a report is a Verifier.

 In this model, an Attester conveys Evidence to a Relying Party, which simply
 passes it on to a Verifier.
 The Verifier then compares the Evidence against